 What is Obstetric Violence?

 Obstetric violence is an attempt to control the birthing person’s body and decisions, violating their autonomy and dignity.
-This mistreatment of women and birthing people in the childbirth setting, often delivered verbally and normalized as routine care.
-Obstetric violence has also been termed “disrespect & abuse” in birth settings by the World Health Organization.
+This mistreatment of women and birthing people in the childbirth setting is often delivered verbally and normalized as routine care.
+Obstetric violence has also been termed “disrespect & abuse” in birth settings by the World Health Organization (2014).

 Click on the arrow to discover more.